-Find Your Site’s Weak Points Using GATagged As: Process
+Find Your Site’s Weak Points Using GATagged As: Optimization

 Your site analytics can suggest easy ways to optimize your site.
 If you have one or more goals set up in Google Analytics, this allows you to compare how various parts of your site are performing.
 I’ll show you 4 comparisons in GA I always start with.
 (We can also do this for your site if you’d like.)